-These scholarships amount to \$416 a year each and are awarded to high school senior men and women who are candidates for admission to The University of Akron.
+These scholarships amount to \$352 a year each and are awarded to high school senior men and women who are candidates for admission to The University of Akron.
 They extend over two school years.

 To qualify the individual must be a member of the Akron Junior Bowling Congress and must be a high school student in his final semester.
-For each later semester the award is and must be a high school student in his final seniester, for each later semester the award is contingent upon satisfactory performance in college.
+For each later semester the award is and must be a high school student in his high semester.
+For each later semester the award is contingent upon satisfactory performance in college.
 The applicant must be of good repute and recommended by his high school.
 The applicant must be in the upper half of his class and accepted for admission to The University of Akron.
 He must enroll as a full-time student.
-Decision as to the winner is made jointly by a committee of the Akron Junior Bowling Congress and the University Scholarship Committee Congress and the University Scholarship Committee.
+Decision as to the winner is made jointly by a committee of the Akron Junior Bowling Congress and the University Scholarship Committee.

+The award will be made regardless of race creed color national origin or course of

 The award will be made regardless of race, creed, color, national origin, or course of study and will be made jointly by the above awards committee each Spring.